jdermont/playground-y2jov12i/markdowns/welcome.md

 # Introduction

-This article will be about using genetic algorithm for [Search Race](https://www.codingame.com/multiplayer/optimization/search-race) optimization game.
+This article will be about using genetic algorithm for Search Race optimization game.
 It's not a tutorial for a complete beginner on genetic algorithms.
 For that I refer to [tutorial](https://tech.io/playgrounds/334/genetic-algorithms/history) and [GA for mars lander](https://www.codingame.com/blog/genetic-algorithm-mars-lander/).

+[Search Race](https://www.codingame.com/multiplayer/optimization/search-race) is an optimization game in which our car has to pass checkpoints as quickly as possible.
+Sometimes I refer to it as single player Mad Pod Racing.

 Please refer to the [documentation](https://tech.io/doc) to learn more about adding programming exercises within your contribution.